Roxanne Reid - Africa Addict

 16. See an Anglo Boer War blockhouse

 On the R43 near Wolseley you can see a well-preserved Anglo Boer War blockhouse guarding the railway line and bridge over a river.
-Back in 1899-1902, the British Army depended for supplies and troops on the railway line from Cape Town to the Boer Republics in the north, so the Boers began to attack railway lines and bridges.
-The Brits countered by building blockhouses like this.
+Back in 1899-1902, the British Army depended for supplies and troops on the railway line from Cape Town to the Boer Republics in the north, so naturally the Boers started to attack railway lines and bridges.
+The Brits countered by building some 8000 blockhouses like this.
 There were water tanks on the ground floor, living quarters housing up to 20 men on the first floor, and a lookout post on the top floor.
 Not a single bridge protected by a blockhouse was blown up.

 17. Visit Bosjes chapel and gardens